nimblemachines/muforth/README.md

 is the way to get jtag working with muforth targets on that OS.

 Generally speaking, jtag or serial, you're going to cd into muforth/mu.
-Using the Raspberry Pi Pico as an example:
+Using the STM32F4-Discovery as an example:

 ```
-./muforth -f target/ARM/board/raspberry-pi-pico.mu4
+./muforth -f target/ARM/board/stm32f4-factory-discovery.mu4
 jtag
 ```